-The staff of the Budget Office is pleased to present the Annual Operating Budget for Fort Bend County for Fiscal Year 2013.
-The 2013 Budget, adopted by the Fort Bend County Commissioners Court on September 11, 2012, was prepared based on the assumption that the County's debt service would grow and consume a larger share of our financial resources over time, and the assumption of static growth in the County's property valuation.
+The staff of the Budget Office is pleased to present the Annual Operating Budget for Fort Bend County for Fiscal Year 2014.
+The 2014 Budget, adopted by the Fort Bend County Commissioners Court on September 10, 2013, was prepared based on the assumption that the County's debt service would grow and consume a larger share of our financial resources over time, and the assumption of five percent growth in the County's property valuation.
 Most of the County's Facility Bond Projects have been completed, or are near completion.
-Fort Bend County is now working on the 1909 Courthouse Restoration.
+Fort Bend County is nearing completion of the 1909 Courthouse Restoration.